MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

 }
 ```

-##  <a name="DatabaseObjects"></a> Database Objects
+## Database objects

- Working with a <xref:Microsoft.AnalysisServices.Database> object is very simple and straightforward.
-You get an existing database from the database collection of the <xref:Microsoft.AnalysisServices.Server> object.
+ Working with a `<xref:Microsoft.AnalysisServices.Database>` object is very simple and straightforward.
+You get an existing database from the database collection of the `<xref:Microsoft.AnalysisServices.Server>`  object.

-### Creating, Dropping, and Finding a Database
+### Creating, dropping, and finding a database

  The following code sample shows how to create a database by using a database name.
-Before creating the database, query the <xref:Microsoft.AnalysisServices.DatabaseCollection> of the server to see whether the database exists.
+Before creating the database, query the `<xref:Microsoft.AnalysisServices.DatabaseCollection>` of the server to see whether the database exists.
 If the database exists, the database is dropped and afterward created; if the database does not exist then it is created.
 If the database is to be dropped, then the database is first acquired from the databases collection.

 ```
 static Database CreateDatabase(Server svr, String DatabaseName)